syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-change-the-days-displayed-in-the-calendar.md

 control: CalendarDateTime
 documentation: ug
 ---
-# How to Change the Days Displayed in the Calendar in Windows Forms MonthCalendarAdv(Classic)
+# Days Displayed in the Calendar in Windows Forms MonthCalendarAdv

 To change the days displayed in the calendar, you need to handle the [PrepareViewStyleInfo](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControlBase.html) event of the Grid control, which is embedded in the MonthCalendarAdv control and change its cell value as follows.